000deepak/db_v2/Mogodb/practiceCommands/mongodb-commands.md

  	- findOne()
   	- forEach()
 	- limit, skip, sort and count
-	- AND, OR and IN Conditions
+	- AND, OR, IN and NOTIN Conditions
 	- find() method with Projection
 	- find() on Nested Data